Birthing girdle: Precursors

 Birthing girdles are a lineage of Christian, pagan, and hybrid religious charms dating to the pre-Medieval period.
 Surviving Anglo-Saxon metrical charms include a poem "For delayed birth" but these texts drew their power from being spoken aloud not from contact.
 Closer parallels can be found with Byzanto-Christian amulets from before the 7th-century, many of which still survive.
 These can be connected to the Egyptian amulet tradition which goes back to at least the Middle Kingdom (c.1700 BC).

 Despite being a legacy of pagan religions and initially resisted by church fathers like St. Augustine, Christian theology gradually embraced charms over the course of the High Middle Ages.
 Increasing lay literacy rates led to ever higher demand, and by the 13th century the Church offered a wide array of talismans, amulets, and relics to those in need, including pregnant women.
 However, surviving records show that birthing girdles were the most commonly loaned.

 Oxford Bodlian MS Roll 26 (16th century).
 Although not specifically a birthing girdle, this demonstrates how such rolls might have been worn.

 Girdles in various forms were a common part of Medieval clothing into the 15th century, acting like a belt, but they were normally woven or made of leather.

 Design

 Birthing girdles served both a medical and spiritual function.
-Although their primary function appears to be as spiritual protection for the mother and child, some stronger girdles such as the iron one at Coverham may have helped women similarly carry the pregnancy weight to modern pregnancy support belts.
+Although their primary function appears to be as spiritual protection for the mother and child, some stronger girdles such as the iron one at Coverham may have helped women carry the pregnancy weight similar to modern pregnancy support belts.

 Although girdles varied in size, they tended to be long and thin, to allow for wrapping around the body.
 To achieve this length, several pieces of parchment could be sewn together into one long piece.
 Don Skemer has speculated that some girdles may have been produced using leftover scraps of parchment from monasteries' scriptoria, where they were likely produced.
 Initially handwritten on parchment, by the late Middle Ages printed paper birthing girdles were in circulation.